fingerpich/jalali-moment/README.md

 ## Using in Node.js

-install it via npm or yarn and following code will work
+Install it via npm or yarn then use it as the following code

 ```js
 var moment = require('jalali-moment');